alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 ## Conclusion: Error Handling in JavaScript

-Congratulation!
+Congratulations!
 You've just finished this tutorial on error handling in JavaScript.
 I hope you enjoyed it.
 If you've followed along with me you should have a good idea about how to handle errors in JavaScript.
 You should know what are syntax and runtime errors and what is the difference between them.

 You should also know how `try...catch` statement, and `Finally`, works, and how to use it execute your code, and catch any errors that occur.
 You also know how to throw JavaScript built-in errors.
 Not only that.
 You also know how to create your own errors with primitives, function constructors and JavaScript classes.